RowenTey/tiktok-product-scanner/README.md

 # Tiktok Product Scanner

-## 💡Our Solution - Enhancing Tailored Discovery
+## 💡 Our Solution - Enhancing Tailored Discovery
 <p>An advanced solution that takes video inputs, processes them to identify products introduced in the video, and directs users to <b>TikTok Shop</b> to purchase similar products.
 This solution leverages state-of-the-art machine learning model and GenAI to recognize products and integrates seamlessly with e-commerce platforms.</p>

 ## 🧑‍💻 Run Frontend Client